swedenconnect/IETF-SVT/README.md

 Signature Validation Token (SVT) Draft Specifications
 =============================

-This is the working area for the draft of [Signature Validation Token] currently being processed in the IETF independent submission stream.
+This is the working area for the draft of **Signature Validation Token** (SVT) currently being processed in the IETF independent submission stream.

 An orientation to the subject is available in the following presentation: [https://youtu.be/IEJBmHJklHY](https://youtu.be/IEJBmHJklHY)